eltos/sphere2-lamp/README.md

 A spherical design lamp with 122 domes, illuminated by individually controlled RGB LEDs.
 Using animated color effects, the lamp creates a unique atmosphere.
-It can be controlled over USB or bluetooth.
+It can be controlled over USB or Bluetooth.

 ### Demo video